Career Timeline of Byron Donalds: Major Achievements and Milestones

 January 3, 2021: Swearing-in to Congress

-On January 3, 2021, Byron Donalds was sworn in to Congress, becoming the sixth person to represent Florida's 19th congressional district since its creation in 1983.
+On January 3, 2021, Byron Donalds was sworn into Congress, becoming the sixth person to represent Florida's 19th congressional district since its creation in 1983.

-January 3, 2023: Speaker of the House Vote
+January 3, 2023: Received Vote for Speaker of the House

 In October 2023, Byron Donalds was a candidate for Speaker of the United States House of Representatives.

-February 25, 2025: Announcement of Gubernatorial Run
+February 25, 2025: Announced Intention to Run for Governor

 On February 25, 2025, Byron Donalds announced his intention to run for governor of Florida in 2026 during his appearance on Hannity.